-Rim Drive Highlights at Crater Lake National Park
+Rim Drive at Crater Lake National Park with Kids

 I gave you a virtual tour of our cruise on America’s deepest lake last week.
 But, the most popular way to see Crater Lake National Park in Oregon is by driving the 33-mile (53 km) Rim Drive and stopping at the over 30 lookout points.
 It was a different perspective of the lake from above and we only managed to stop at some of the overlooks.
 These were the highlights from our drive along one of the country’s most scenic roads.